 A strict phenylalanine-restricted diet allows for normal growth and development.

-Amino acids Proteins Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
-All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more are the building blocks of proteins and have many functions in the body.
+Amino acids Branched-Chain Amino Acids Amino acid metabolism disorders are hereditary metabolic disorders.
+Hereditary disorders occur when parents pass the defective genes that cause these disorders on to their children.
+In most... read more are the building blocks of proteins and have many functions in the body.
+The body makes some of the amino acids it needs and gets others from food.
 Phenylketonuria (PKU) is a disorder that causes a buildup of the amino acid phenylalanine, which is an essential amino acid (one that cannot be made in the body but must be consumed in food).
 Excess phenylalanine is normally converted to tyrosine, another amino acid, and eliminated from the body.
 Without the enzyme that converts it to tyrosine, called phenylalanine hydroxylase, phenylalanine builds up in the blood and is toxic to the brain, causing intellectual disability Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more .

 There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are made of a very long strand... read more .
 In PKU, both parents of the affected child carry a copy of the abnormal gene.
 Because usually two copies of the abnormal gene are necessary for the disorder to occur, usually neither parent has the disorder.
 (See also Overview of Hereditary Metabolic Disorders Overview of Hereditary Metabolic Disorders Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more .)